 - Breaking down processes with a visual map

 As an experienced blogger, you probably don’t need any more convincing about the power of infographics.
-You’ve seen your fair share, you’d like to make one, but your biggest issue now is you don’t believe you have the time.
+You’ve properly seen your fair share of them, and you’d like to make one, but your biggest issue now is you don’t believe you have the time.

 Creating Effective Infographics the Quick and Easy Way

-Bloggers are usually people who wear many different hats, which is why we’re sharing this tried-and-tested process that lets you create a kick-ass infographic in a shorter amount of time.
+Bloggers are usually people who wear many different hats, which is why we’re sharing this tried-and-tested process that lets you create a kick-ass digital marketing infographic in a shorter amount of time.

 Let’s get started!